xoreos/xoreos-media/README.md

   Thanks to [Alex Bevilacqua](https://github.com/alexbevi) for the idea and initial design.

+  The Phaethon logo: the word "Phaethon rendered in the Rezland font, based on the xoreos logo.

   Licensed under the terms of the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/).